-Prereq: Undergraduate: Concurrent enrollment in ARTGR 370, ARTGR 371, or ARTGR 470.
+Prereq: Undergraduate: Junior or senior standing in the graphic design program.
 Graduate: Graduate enrollment in College of Design Study of the navigational challenges of built environments and outdoor spaces, including site analysis, development of navigational plans, and design of wayfinding sign systems.
 Issues of function, accessibility, legibility, and fabrication are considered.